KnowledgeCaptureAndDiscovery/somef/docs/output.md

 - `acknowledgement`: Any text that the authors have prepared to acknnowledge the contribution from others, or project funding.
 - `application_domain`: The application domain of the repository.
 This may be related to the research area of a software component (e.g., Astrophysics) or the general domain/functionality of the tool (i.e., machine learning projects).
 See all current recognized application domains [here](https://somef.readthedocs.io/en/latest/#myfootnote1).
 - `application_type`: Software type: Commandline Application, Notebook Application, Ontology, Scientific Workflow.
 Non-Software types: Static Website, Uncategorized
-- `authors`: Person or organization responsible of the project.
+- `author`: Person or organization responsible of the project.
 This property is also used to indicate the responsible entities of a publication associated with the code repository.
 - `citation`: Software citation (usually in .bib or .cff format).
 SOMEF extracts and structures the metadata from these files (including authors, titles, and DOIs) instead of just returning a raw string.
 - `code_of_conduct`: Link to the code of conduct file of the project
 - `code_repository`: Link to the source code (typically the repository where the readme can be found)